AdaCore/spark2014/lrm/source/subprograms.rst

 A logic function is introduced by declaring a function with an Import aspect.
-A Convention aspect may be added to indicate that the function is a proof only function but this depends on the Ada 2012 compiler recognising the convention.
+A Convention aspect may be added to indicate that the function is a proof only function but this depends on the Ada 2012 compiler recognizing the convention.

 If call is made to this function other than in a assertion expression, or if the assertion policy Ignore is not selected, an error will be reported